Tranquil Sunday – KION546

 Sunday: Warmer temperatures, only by a few degrees, for both coastal and inland locations.
 Most areas will remain slightly above seasonable.
 We'll kick off the day with low clouds, slowly breaking by lunch.
 Mostly sunny skies are expected for most of the Central Coast, with a few linger low clouds near the peninsula.
 Light breeze along the coast, valley winds ramp up by late afternoon.

+Monday: Another round of low clouds and patchy fog to start the day.
+Temperatures won't move much, however, it will be a degree or two cooler for most areas.
+Expect a few more low clouds throughout the day along the coast.
+Inland areas will be mostly sunny, with far interior locations warming slightly.
+Light breeze along the coast, valley winds ramp up by late afternoon.

-Extended: A persistent weather pattern will set up through the weekend into early next week with partly cloudy skies on the coast and mostly sunny skies inland through most of next week.
+Extended: A persistent weather pattern will continue into early next week with partly cloudy skies on the coast and mostly sunny skies inland.
 High temperatures will remain seasonable to slightly cool on the coast and seasonable inland.
+There's a little disturbance that will swing by later in the week, not much expected other than a small drop in temperatures and increased cloud cover.
+A very mild week overall.

 -------------------------------------------------------------------------